English | Español

 We can set the stage by making our expectations clear: “You have the right to be safe and treated with respect – and the responsibility to act safely and respectfully towards others.
 If you or other kids have trouble being safe and respectful, please tell me and I will help you.”

-ANSWER: Children who bully in this way need safer tools for getting what they want, better skills for handling the disappointment of NOT always getting what they want, clear boundaries about what the rules are for behavior, and consistently enforced consequences for breaking those rules.
+And then we can make a plan of action since kids usually need support in interacting with each other in positive ways.
+Lecturing usually doesn’t work.
+Children who bully need safer tools for getting what they want, better skills for handling the disappointment of NOT always getting what they want, clear boundaries about what the rules are for behavior, practice in making respectful and kind choices even when they don’t feel like it, and consistently enforced consequences for breaking those rules.

 Safer tools can mean learning to ask instead of grab and learning to look for ways in which everyone can get at least some of what they want.

 Skills for handling disappointment can mean learning how to think first and calm down when you are upset, learning to wait your turn, and finding other things to do when you cannot do what you want right away.